theappendix/theappendix-jekyll-source/_posts/blog/2014/2014-04-29-goldberg-pain.markdown

 In historical context, historians of medicine should IMO aim to answer this question by asking what it meant for people in the periods in which we are interested for a remedy to “work.”
 Although I am an historian of ideas rather than a social historian, I take the lessons of the New Social Turn seriously.
 If we really want to gain insight into the phenomenology of pain and illness in the past, we have to inquire as to the social meaning of medicines and remedies in their own contexts.

-In his classic 1977 paper "The Therapeutic Revolution: Medicine, Meaning and Social Change in Nineteenth‑Century America," Charles Rosenberg argued that remedies that "worked" in the early 19th century were those that had visible effects consistent with what one would expect and desire in a humoral system:
+In his classic 1977 paper “The Therapeutic Revolution: Medicine, Meaning and Social Change in Nineteenth‑Century America,” Charles Rosenberg argued that remedies that “worked” in the early 19th century were those that had visible effects consistent with what one would expect and desire in a humoral system:

 >The American physician in 1800 had no diagnostic tools beyond his senses and it is hardly surprising that he would find congenial a framework of explanation which emphasized the importance of intake and outgo, of the significance of perspiration, of pulse, or urination and menstruation, of defecation, of the surface eruptions which might accompany fevers or other internal ills.
 These were phenomena which he as physician, the patient, and the patient’s family could see, evaluate, and scrutinize for clues as to the sick person’s fate.